Shuijing725/CrowdNav_HEIGHT/README.md

 ------
 ## Abstract
-We study the problem of safe and intention-aware robot navigation in dense and interactive crowds.
+We study the problem of robot navigation in dense and interactive crowds with environmental constraints such as corridors and furniture.
-Most previous reinforcement learning (RL) based methods fail to consider different types of interactions among all agents or ignore the intentions of people, which results in performance degradation.
+Previous methods fail to consider all types of interactions among agents and obstacles, leading to unsafe and inefficient robot paths.
+In this article, we leverage a graph-based representation of crowded and constrained scenarios and propose a structured framework to learn robot navigation policies with deep reinforcement learning.
+We first split the representations of different components in the environment and propose a heterogeneous spatio-temporal (st) graph to model distinct interactions among humans, robots, and obstacles.
-In this paper, we propose a novel recurrent graph neural network with attention mechanisms to capture heterogeneous interactions among agents through space and time.
+Based on the heterogeneous st-graph, we propose HEIGHT, a novel navigation policy network architecture with different components to capture heterogeneous interactions among entities through space and time.
-To encourage longsighted robot behaviors, we infer the intentions of dynamic agents by predicting their future trajectories for several timesteps.
-The predictions are incorporated into a model-free RL framework to prevent the robot from intruding into the intended paths of other agents.
-We demonstrate that our method enables the robot to achieve good navigation performance and non-invasiveness in challenging crowd navigation scenarios.
-We successfully transfer the policy learned in simulation to a real-world TurtleBot 2i.
+HEIGHT utilizes attention mechanisms to prioritize important interactions and a recurrent network to track changes in the dynamic scene over time, encouraging the robot to avoid collisions adaptively.
+Through extensive simulation and real-world experiments, we demonstrate that HEIGHT outperforms state-of-the-art baselines in terms of success and efficiency in challenging navigation scenarios.
+Furthermore, we demonstrate that our pipeline achieves better zero-shot generalization capability than previous works when the densities of humans and obstacles change.

 ## Overview
 This repository is organized in five parts: